velammalm/PlaywrightCodingChallenge/README.md

     - [Reports](#Reports)

 ## Description
 The **PlaywrightCodingChallenge** project aims to create a flexible and reusable automation framework using Playwright for testing the **'Ab in den Urlaub'** website across various markets, including Germany (de), Austria (at), and Switzerland (ch).
-This ensures that the website behaves correctly and consistently in different locales.
+This ensures that the website behaves correctly and consistently in different markets.

 ## KeyFeatures